 Tuning FotoWeb and Index Manager for performance

-According to surveys by Akamai and Gomez.com (http://blog.kissmetrics.com/loading-time) nearly half of web users expect a site to load in two seconds or less, and they tend to abandon a site that isn't loaded within three seconds.
-Google has also done extensive testing on user behavior relative to page load times that show how easily users navigate away if a site becomes less responsive.
+Users expect a site to load in two seconds or less, and research shows that users tend to abandon a site that isn't loaded within three seconds.
+Google has carried out extensive testing on user behavior relating to page load times and the results show that users easily navigate away from a site if it becomes less responsive.

-Different types of applications have different requirements: Some are CPU-intensive, some are memory-intensive and others are highly dependent on I/O.
+Different types of applications have different requirements: Some are CPU-intensive, some are memory-intensive, and others are highly dependent on I/O. A Fotoware system requires all three.

 Resource | Why? |